 In order to help prevent these failures, we recommend adding limit switches or current sensors that could cut the power before a hard stop/stall is reached.
 Another method to alleviate this could be using a belt drive to avoid shocks in the gears.

 Take care with the housing method to prevent debris or dirt ingress.

-Match the specification and duty cycle of the gearmotor carefully the application.
+Match the specification and duty cycle of the gearmotor carefully to the application.